 Originally negotiated by the WTBOA, the payment of breeders’ awards by the racing associations dates back to 1945.
 The WTBOA played a major role in the passage of the legislation that addresses the continuing payment of breeders’ awards from the pari-mutuel handle and which has resulted in the distribution of over $28-million to the breeders of Washington-breds winners at the state’s racetracks during the last six decades.
 The WTBOA was also responsible for initiating a change that, beginning in 2008, made it possible for the breeder of any Washington-bred finishing first, second or third in any race at Emerald Downs to receive Breeders’ Awards.

-All members receive the WTBOA’s award-winning quarterly magazine, Washington Thoroughbred, featuring comprehensive coverage of both the Washington and Pacific Northwest racing and breeding industries.
+All members receive the WTBOA’s award-winning magazine, Washington Thoroughbred, featuring comprehensive coverage of both the Washington and Pacific Northwest racing and breeding industries.

 The Washington Thoroughbred includes statistical data relevant to members’ breeding, racing and marketing programs, as well as educational information, up-to-date veterinary news, individual farm features, sales previews and highlights, human interest articles, important reminders, and classified and display advertising.